Overwatch Universe Heroes

 - Gun Twirling: Does this when she reloads or recalls back to base via hearthstone.

-- "Just Frame" Bonus: one of Tracer's Lv.16 Talents gives her an Active Reload bonus similar to the one in Gears of War.
+- "Just Frame" Bonus: One of Tracer's Lv.7 Talents gives her an Active Reload bonus similar to the one in Gears of War.
+(Fortunately, it also comes with the Anti-Frustration Feature of a new UI element which shows you the proper timing window.)

 - Limit Break: As is the case in Overwatch, Tracer's Pulse Bomb is charged by dealing damage to enemies instead of having a cooldown.